ARLINGTON NATIONAL CEMETERY/PENTAGON MEMORIAL

-We left the District of Columbia, crossed the Potomac River, and entered the state of Virginia which is where the Arlington is located
+We left the District of Columbia, crossed the Potomac River, and entered the state of Virginia which is where the Arlington National Cemetery is located

 Now, Arlington National Cemetery is both the most hallowed burial ground of America's fallen and one of the most visited tourist sites in the Washington DC area.
 It is a fully operational national cemetery and has been since May 1864.
-They conducts an average of 27 funerals each workday.
+They conduct an average of 27 funerals each work day.

 The first stop on the tour was the Kennedy grave site where JFK, Jackie O, Senator Robert F Kennedy, Senator Ted Kennedy and some other unimportant Kennedy's lay buried.
 I think Shona Laing summed it up pretty well when she sang, "I'm Glad I'm not a Kennedy".